elliotcarr/MultDiff/README.md

 ### Example D

-`MultDiff` can can also be used to solve the single layer problem:
+`MultDiff` can can also be used to solve the single layer problem.

 ```
 m     = 3;                          % Number of layers